Great Dark Spot: Disappearance

-When the spot was to be photographed again in November 1994 by the Hubble Space Telescope, it had disappeared completely, leaving astronomers to believe that it has either been covered up or had vanished.
+When the spot was to be photographed again in November 1994 by the Hubble Space Telescope, it had disappeared completely, leaving astronomers to believe that it had either been covered up or had vanished.
 The persistence of companion clouds shows that some former dark spots may continue to exist as cyclones even though they are no longer visible as a dark feature.
 Dark spots may dissipate when they migrate too close to the equator, or possibly through some other unknown mechanisms.

 Other dark spots observed

 Following the Great Dark Spot, several other dark spots have been observed.
 In 1989, when the Voyager 2 observed the Great Dark Spot (GDS), a second dark spot, Dark Spot 2 (DS2) was found.
 Dark Spot 2 fully dissipated prior to the year 1994.
-Beginning in 1994, the Hubble became the only operating facility to detect the presence and observe dark spots on Neptune and is still used in the present day.
-Hubble is able to view images at blue wavelength which is the only way the features are visible.
+Beginning in 1994, the Hubble became the only operating facility to detect the presence and observe dark spots on Neptune and is still used to the present day.
+Hubble is able to view images at blue wavelength, which is the only way features are visible.
 In 1994, a Northern Dark Spot (NGDS-1994) formed in the northern hemisphere and disappeared between 1998 and 2000.
 The storm for its duration showed to be stable in latitude.
-In 1996, a separate Northern Dark Spot (NGDS-1996) formed and was observed until its disappearance which occurred prior to 1998.
+In 1996, a separate Northern Dark Spot (NGDS-1996) formed and was observed until its disappearance, which occurred prior to 1998.
 Similarly to the prior dark spot, this one exhibited little to no meridional drift.
 In 2015, a Southern Dark Spot (SDS) was discovered by the Hubble Outer Planet Atmosphere Legacy (OPAL) program.
 The Southern Dark Spot exhibited a poleward drift before its disappearance in 2017.
 In 2016, an almost identical spot as the Great Dark Spot (GDS) emerged in Neptune's northern hemisphere.
 This new spot, called the Northern Great Dark Spot (NGDS), has remained visible for several years.
 It is unknown whether this spot is still present on the planet, as observations using the Hubble telescope are limited.